StudioTrackr/configur/README.md

 #### Configuration
-Configuration variables are stored in a single toml file.
-The default is expecting a file called `settings.toml`, but you can set a custom path as needed.
+All configuration is defined in a single TOML file, e.g., `settings.toml` or `config.toml`.
+See the [example](https://github.com/StudioTrackr/configur/blob/main/example.toml) for a better idea of how it's structured.

 Certain secrets (e.g. passwords) that should not be checked into Git can be interpolated from environment variables.
 If you declared an item as `my_var = "${EXAMPLE_VALUE}"`, you will need to have an environment variable `EXAMPLE_VALUE` defined.
+Configur also come with `dotenv`, so feel free to define a `.env` file for storing these environment variables.

 To avoid passing secrets in plaintext in the run environment, you can also define variables in AWS Systems Manager Parameter Store (SSM).
-To do so, simply prefix the value with `ssm:` and the code will automatically fetch and decode the param at runtime, assuming the proper credentials are available to get and decrypt the parameter.
+To do so, simply prefix the value with `ssm:` in the TOML file, and the code will automatically fetch and decode the param at runtime, assuming the proper credentials are available to get and decrypt the parameter.

 These configuration files are parsed by the [TOML Kit](https://github.com/sdispater/tomlkit) library, and then stored